ark-lang/ark-docs/modules.md

 ## Module Access
 A module is accessed using the `use` statement.
 If the module is a directory, all of the children will be used.
-If the module is a file, all of
+If the module is a file, all of the modules contents will be used.

 ## Dependencies